Sex Addiction Counseling

 Support groups and 12-step programs are often employed in addiction treatment programs, and they are just as helpful for sex addiction as well.

-Support groups, by comparison, are usually considered a supplement to counseling or treatment programs.
+Support groups, by comparison, are typically viewed as a supplement to counseling or treatment programs.

 Through support groups, sex addicts in recovery can find validation, community, and accountability through meetings and conversations with other recovering addicts.